UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

 ------

 * git needs an editor occasionally
-* default is VI, which is not intuitive
+* default is VI, which is not very intuitive to non-Unix Geeks
 * Nano is simple, easy solution for Macs and Linux
 * Nano no longer available for windows, use Sublime or Notepad++